 Due to the COVID-19 pandemic, Saturday Science has gone virtual!
 We’re bringing the students in your life brand-new activities and the chance to learn neuroscience from real scientists.

 Check out our video guides below for some fun, easy-to-do neuroscience activities, and check out our downloadable activity guides.
 All of our activities can be done with items you can easily find at home!

-Saturday Science is brought to you by Columbia's Zuckerman Institute in partnership with BioBus, Columbia University Neuroscience Outreach, Columbia Neuroscience Society and with support from the National Science Foundation's NeuroNex Award DBI-1707398 and Apple Bank.
+Saturday Science is brought to you by the Zuckerman Institute, BioBus, Columbia University Neuroscience Outreach and Columbia Neuroscience Society with generous sponsorship from Apple Bank and the Dana Foundation’s Brain Awareness Week Outreach Grants Program.

 October 13, 2016

 October 11, 2016

 In the first Saturday Science: Home Edition video graduate student Abby shows you how to make your very own neuron out of pipe cleaners and beads!

 In the second Saturday Science: Home Edition video graduate student Risa shows you how to make your very own thaumotrope or “wonder spinner”!

 In the third Saturday Science: Home Edition video graduate student Nick shows you how to make your very own brain hat!

 Manhattanville welcomed families on campus to explore their curiosity and creativity